 Meet Your Instructors

 Dan Corcoran has worked with Wilderness Awareness School in many different roles over the years.
-He attended the Anake Outdoor School in 2002, then the Anake Leadership Program in 2003.
+He attended The Immersion Outdoor School in 2002, then The Immersion Leadership Program in 2003.
 After 7 years as a Kamana, Youth Program and Survival Instructor, he transitioned to the administration team supporting program and marketing.
 He is currently our Program Director.
-Dan has continued to be our Survival Skills Specialist; he teaches a variety of wilderness survival and primitive living classes for the Anake Outdoor School and the public.
+Dan has continued to be our Survival Skills Specialist; he teaches a variety of wilderness survival and primitive living classes for The Immersion at Wilderness Awareness School and the public.
 His passions include wilderness survival, bowmaking, hunting, and raising his two sons.
 Dan is a Kamana graduate, has a Level 3 Track and Sign Certification, and is a former member of King County Search and Rescue.